THE PREMIER MARKETPLACE FOR REAL GEMS

 Cut doesn’t affect alexandrite’s value as much as it does for other stones.
 However, alexandrite’s carat weight does play an important role and often determines the cut.

-Luckily, scientists have found numerous methods for creating synthetic alexandrite that can be faceted into rings, pendants, and more.
-The first synthetic alexandrite method, the flux method, was patented in California in 1973.
+Since the 1960s, scientists have found numerous methods for synthesizing alexandrite that can be faceted into rings, pendants, and more.

 Alexandrite Origins and Sources